-Prostatitis is swelling and inflammation of the prostate gland, a walnut-sized gland located directly below the bladder in men.
-The prostate gland produces fluid (semen) that nourishes and transports sperm.
-Prostatitis can be caused by the same bacteria that commonly cause urine infections.
-However, in most cases, an identifiable cause is not found and may not be an infection, but just inflammation and irritation of the prostate gland.
+Prostatitis is swelling and inflammation of the prostate gland, a gland the size of a walnut that is located directly below the bladder in men.
+The prostate gland produces semen that nourishes and transports sperm.

 Symptoms of Prostatitis